Premises licence fees

 Premises fees in Scotland are centrally set.

-The Department for Culture Media and Sports’ (DCMS) guidance on setting premises licence fees states that:
+The Department for Digital, Culture Media and Sports’ (DCMS) guidance on setting premises licence fees states that:

 “Licensing authorities should therefore review and publish their fees annually to ensure that the income from the premises licence fees in any one accounting period (ie in any full financial year) does not exceed the full costs incurred by the authority in carrying out the relevant functions.”